Got Questions? We Have Answers.

 Customer Experience

-At Alisha's Mobile Notary Service, we focus on making the notarization process as convenient, accurate, and stress-free as possible.
-We travel to your home, office, or another location that works for you, offer flexible scheduling including evenings and weekends, and provide clear guidance so you understand every step.
-Our services go beyond basic notarization — we also handle apostille facilitation, online notarization, real estate closings, and estate document signings.
-Every appointment is conducted with attention to detail, respect for your privacy, and a commitment to ensuring your documents are executed correctly the first time.
+Our services go beyond basic notarization — we also provide apostille facilitation, remote online notarization (RON), real estate closings, and estate document notarizations.
+Every appointment is handled with attention to detail, respect for your privacy, and a commitment to ensuring your documents are executed correctly the first time.

 Expertise